 In F4E players chose between 100+ interchangeable active and passive powers, each powers is part of a larger group of powers, or "branch" that each has its own gameplay system.
 These powers then slot into a character chassis, or "base kit" that serves as the foundation for each character.

 02. Starting Active

-The starting active is the 1 power players have every time, making it the biggest influence we have on the character.
+The starting active is the only ability players have every time, making it the biggest influence we have on the character.
 It necessarily informs much of the characters play-pattern and team-play identity.